Lot (department)

 Lot (/fr/; Òlt [ɔl]) is a department in the Occitanie region of France.
-Named after the Lot River, it lies in the southwestern part of the country and had a population of 174,094 in 2019.
+Named after the river Lot, it lies in the southwestern part of the country and had a population of 176,473 in 2023.
 Its prefecture is Cahors; its subprefectures are Figeac and Gourdon.

 History

 Lot is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from part of the province of Quercy.
 In 1808 some of the original southeastern cantons were separated from it to form the department of Tarn-et-Garonne.
 It originally extended much farther to the south and included the city of Montauban.